There was a special place at the end of the orchard, a small clearing with a clump of young trees, that hovered just above the creek.

 The child loved to come here.
-She loved the joy she felt when she saw the sun filtering through the wattle trees, the green mosses in the grass, and the bitter smell from eucalyptus.
-She’d run her hands across the heath bushes, absorbing the texture, and taking in the sight of the perfection of the tiny flowers.
+She loved the joy she felt when she saw the sun filtering through the wattle trees, the green mosses in the grass, and the bitter scent from eucalyptus.
+She’d run her hands across the heath bushes, absorbing the texture and taking in the perfection of the tiny flowers.

-The scene was one she loved beyond her level of comprehension or ability to describe.
+The scene was one she loved beyond her level of comprehension, or her power of description.

 Some mornings she’d run to it, taking great care not to dirty her polished shoes, she wanted just a glance before school.
 At weekends, when she’d finished her chores, she could stay longer.

-Afternoons in spring, were a source of amazement to her.
+Afternoons in spring were a source of amazement to her.
 The wattle was a glorious yellow.
-She watched as the sun caught the color’s refractive glow as it shone on the new spring flowers.
+She watched as the sun caught the color’s refractive glow where it shone on the new spring flowers.

-Other times, in the summer, she’d lean against a tree in the clearing, peeling off the bark carefully, crisp in her small palm, yet yielding to her touch.
+Other times, in the summer, she’d lean against a tree in the clearing, peeling off the outer bark carefully, crisp in her small palm yet yielding to her touch.

 In the dead of winter, the child braved a walk to her clearing in rain boots, squishing her way through the mud and deep undulations left by the tread of tractor tires.
 It was hard going.
 The sleet beat against her small body, plastering her hair on her head, the wind chilling her to the bone.

-The rain and wind played havoc with the trees, bending them over, their branches whipping her, as she scurried under for protection.
+The rain and wind played havoc with the trees, bending them over, their branches whipping her, as she scurried underneath for protection.
 The roar of the creek was loud, the waters high and dangerous.
-Once, she saw a dead calf caught up in the debris.
-She felt disgust and fear at the sight of it.
+Once she saw a dead calf caught up in the debris.
+She felt disgust, pity and fear at the sight of it.

-When the weather at the clearing was fierce, she drew strength, understood the relentlessness of the seasons; admired the bravery of her clearing as it stood firm.
+When the weather at the clearing was fierce, she drew strength and understood the relentlessness of the seasons.
+She admired the bravery of her clearing as it stood firm.

 The child would think about her clearing at night in bed.
 A huge surge of comfort would fill her mind and body.
-In a thought, she was there safe and free.
+In a thought she was there, free and safe.